tomhsiao1260/vc-cell/readme.md

 ## Introduction

-A tool for Vesuvius Challenge that can transform flatten labels into slice labels.
+A tool for Vesuvius Challenge that can build the distance field and BVH tree for a given segment.

 ## Setup